PeterD3signs/Dq_Check_E-commerce_with_SQL/README.md

 In "<ins>vanilla_SQL_checks/</ins>" there are the vanilla SQL versions of the checks provided.
 In "<ins>DatabaseSetup/</ins>" there is the SQL setup for a mock PostgreSQL database ( I decided to test it on Supabase.com).

-In both folders mentioned above a "<ins>returnedValues.md</ins>" file can be found,
+In both checks folders a "<ins>returnedValues.md</ins>" file can be found,
 with info about tables returned after performing the check on the data on Supabase.

-The detailed explenation of what exactly each check does can be found in "<ins>Checks.md</ins>".
+The detailed explenation of what exactly is done by each check can be found in "<ins>Checks.md</ins>".

 ## Data structure